What is Coal Ash?

 Coal ash ponds are also prone to collapse, as happened near Kingston, Tennessee in 2008 when over 1 billion gallons of coal ash slurry spilled into the Clinch and Emory Rivers.
 More recently, the third largest coal ash spill in U.S. history occurred early in February 2014 when a Duke Energy coal ash pit in North Carolina breached and released up to 27 million gallons of polluted water and over 82,000 tons of ash.
-Unfortunately, environmental catastrophes such as this are becoming more frequent.
+Unfortunately, environmental catastrophes such as this are becoming more frequent, and people in Illinois are paying close attention.

 Threat to Your Health